SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 > Dear Applejack,
 >
-> Have to admit, I am weak for you, dear.
+> I have to admit, I am weak for you, darling.
 >
 > Wish I had the courage to tell to your face, how much I am inspired by your perseverance, strength, and integrity.
 >